-To fill a summer activities gap created by COVID-19 and budget cuts, nearly two dozen members of the Lander community are leading summer workshops and camps for area residents, thanks to little boost from LOR.
+To fill a summer activities gap created by COVID-19 and budget cuts, nearly two dozen members of the Lander community are leading summer workshops and camps for area residents, thanks to a little boost from LOR.

 Thanks to a bigger refrigerator, the Community Meal at United Methodist Church now feeds more than 100 people per week.